VincentGsell/GS.Core/README.md

 - GS.FileOp
   A work in progress attempt to work on file with advanced tools.
 See Glacify demo, for exemple.
+  Glacify is an full R&D project, witch aim to reach the fellowing features :
+  - in one file archiving (=a "glacier"), versioning capability, archiving by provide cyphering and compression, get clear file version   on demand, capabity to scan directory and only process changed files.

 #Dependancy